-Where we have concerns relating to Modern Slavery we will follow the Local Safeguarding Partnership procedures 1.4.11 Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation (proceduresonline.com)
+Where we have concerns relating to Modern Slavery we will follow the Local Safeguarding Partnership procedures Anti Slavery / Modern Slavery in the UK | Leicestershire County Council

 4.10 Child on Child Abuse:

 The term victim, it is a widely used and understood term.
 We recognise that not every child who has been subjected to abuse recognises themselves as a victim, in some cases we will use the term victim and alleged perpetrator or perpetrator where appropriate.
 We will also use the terms a child who has harmed and a child who has been harmed.